 There will in future be no halves of halves, segments of value between moments or velocities of bodies in space.
 Paradoxical infinities will be abandoned by science.

-Light and infinity, two curious components of our perceived existence, both paradoxically dressed up to accommodate our necessary relative meanderings.
+Light and infinity, two curious components of perceived existence, both dressed up to accommodate our necessary relative meanderings.
 Such concepts will be discussed in more depth in the following chapters.
 First job, in part 4.
-Dimensions, is considering the physical nature of time's flow and why it progresses in one direction only.
+Dimensions, will be to consider the physical nature of time's progresses from the past to the future.

 For further reading, Crossing the Kalahari, the author's personal journey.

 Home - Destiny - Time - Dimensions - Velocity - Travel